Guide to Release or Withdrawal of an IRS Tax Lien

 A tax lien will also cover any loans you take out after the IRS files the lien.
 Therefore the lender of the loan gets secondary interest to the asset.
 For this reason, lenders are extremely unlikely to give you a loan.

 With a tax lien subordination, the IRS will allow the new creditor to take priority over them.
 The subordination keeps security interest for the IRS while giving the lender more confidence to provide the loan by decreasing their overall risk.
-The IRS will agree to this if they think it is in their best interest to collecting the tax debt owed.
+The IRS will agree to this if they think it is in their best interest to collecting the taxes owed.

 Qualifying for a Tax Lien Subordination